gorilla-devs/GDLauncher/README.md

 ## 🎓 License

-This project is licensed under the GNU GPL V3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPL V3.0 - see the [LICENSE](LICENSE) file for details.

+If you need GDLauncher licensed under different conditions, please contact davide@gdevs.io